- SPAN 1004, 5 credits

 Are the texts and readings specified or mandated by the University of Minnesota?
 If not, what are some of the choices?

 Students in CIS sections of the course use the same textbooks and materials as those in the on-campus sections of the course.
 In some cases, high schools may be using a different edition of the texts.
-(Starting in 2014, the third edition may no longer be used.)
+(Starting in 2020, the fourth edition may no longer be used.)

 Do teachers have a choice in assignments?
 Are there required assignments?